On this page

 Every three and four-year-old in Scotland is entitled to a minimum of 1,140 hours (about 30 hours a week during term-time) of pre-school education.
 Generally, entitlement begins from the start of the term following the 3rd birthday and continues until the child starts school.

 Not all childcare services offer funded pre-school education places.
 Local authorities are in charge of commissioning places and centres must be working in partnership with them.
-WTC or UC cannot include an amount that is covered by this free provision.
+UC cannot include an amount that is covered by this free provision.
 If you are paying for separate or additional childcare, you can include these childcare costs.

 Approved childcare